x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/new-organizations.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: 7b419906-8977-47f0-8687-a87911b5ebec
-description: "Summary: Learn how to get public folders configured and running in Exchange Server 2016 or 2019 for a new organization or in an organization that has never previously had public folders."
+description: "Summary: Learn how to get public folders configured and running in Exchange Server 2016 or Exchange Server 2019 for a new organization or in an organization that has never previously had public folders."
 ---

 # Set up public folders in a new organization